1. Overview of the IMF as a Financial Institution

 The financial structure of the IMF, especially the need for its resources to revolve for use by other members, requires that members with financial obligations to the institution repay them as they fall due.
 The IMF has implemented a multilayered framework to mitigate the full range of financial risks it faces in fulfilling its mandate, including credit, liquidity, income, and market risks.

 Credit risks typically dominate, reflecting the IMF’s core role of providing balance of payments support to members when other financing sources are not readily available.
 Credit risks can fluctuate widely because the IMF does not target a particular level of lending or lending growth, and so it must rely on a comprehensive set of measures to mitigate credit risk.
 The IMF’s primary tools are its strong lending policies governing access, phasing, program design, and conditionality.
 These policies include assessments of members’ capacity to implement adjustment policies and repay the IMF.
 An exceptional access framework for larger commitments subjects potential borrowers to higher scrutiny, including eligibility criteria and a supplemental assessment of financial risks to the IMF whenever such lending is considered by the Executive Board.

 The IMF also has systems in place to assess safeguards procedures at members’ central banks and address overdue financial obligations.
-In the event a country falls into arrears, the IMF has an agreed strategy that includes a burden-sharing mechanism across the membership to cover any income losses.
+In the event a country falls into arrears, the IMF has an agreed strategy that includes a burden-sharing mechanism to cover any income losses.
 There is also a framework to assess the adequacy of precautionary balances, which serve as a buffer against the financial consequences of residual credit risks, helping to ensure that members’ reserve positions remain of high quality and readily available to meet their balance of payments needs, even under adverse circumstances.